istio/istio.io/_docs/concepts/what-is-istio/goals.md

 type: markdown
 ---

-This page outlines the core principles that guide Istio's design and explains some key design decisions based on these goals.
+This page outlines the core principles that guide Istio's design.

-## Design goals

 Istio’s architecture is informed by a few key design goals that are essential to making the system capable of dealing with services at scale and with high performance.